euab/jager/README.md

 A cool bot for Discord.

-> I am taking an extended break from this stuff.
-I will respond to PRs but it may be slow.

 Please do not try to host your own instance of this bot.
 Just invite it by calling the `invite` command on the [official Discord server](https://discord.gg/TzDbESZ).